This Weekend’s On Patrol: Live Highlights, Commentary, and Social Media Activity

 Cpl.
 Reed summary: “It’s only possession, right, it’s not much, but unfortunately, it’s not supposed to be having meth around here, so I got to do what we got to do… Tonight, she needs that kick in the butt that says, you are going to jail tonight, no matter what you say, no matter what you do.
 Make this time the last.
 I feel for her; my heart does hurt.
 I hate that she’s going through this, but she clearly is not getting it.
 She has to figure this out.
 Hopefully tonight, she’ll figure something out, at least to start making some better choices.”
 Abrams: “Grandma not happy there, but it’s another example of officers determining that the best interest of the kids has to come first.”
 Dep.
 Wilson: “They don’t want to put the kid into the system, so they call another family member as well to come, so that they don’t do an emergency protective custody of this child, which again, like you said, they bend it over backwards to keep this child out of the system.”
 Abrams: “Even though the dad was released — it seems the dad was released..”
 Abrams: “And I know what else just for myself with this, but the game changed when I became a father and a police officer.
 It’s just difficult when you see these kids — they’re innocent, they have nothing to do with it.
 So we always try to keep that as a frame of mind.”

-• Richland County, S.C. — Sgt.
-Hughes and other units respond to a man passed out or sleeping on the sidewalk.
-The manage to wake him up.
-A bottle of Nyquil and open containers spotted.
+- Richland County, S.C. — Sgt.
+Hughes, Sgt.
+Fitzsimmons, and other units respond to a man passed out or sleeping on the sidewalk.
+They manage to wake him up.
+A bottle of Nyquil and open containers allegedly spotted.
 The subject appears talkative, including commenting on Dep.
 Wilson’s broadcasting skills or lack thereof.
 Sgt.
-Hughes: “I don’t understand anything about this conversation to be honest with you.”
-Abrams jokes that the subject’s Curtis-related comments were the only thing he understood in that conversation.
+Hughes to subject: “I don’t understand this conversation — I’m gonna be honest with you.”
+Abrams jokes that the subject’s Curtis-related comments were about the only thing he understood in that conversation.

-• Daytona Beach, Fla. (pre-recorded segment) — The Maher brothers conduct a traffic stop on an alleged stolen trailer.
+- Daytona Beach, Fla. (pre-recorded segment) — The Maher brothers, plus other units, conduct a traffic stop at gunpoint on an alleged stolen trailer.
 One or more occupants are detained at gunpoint.
+Sgt.
+Maher: “This is weirdest, frickin’ felony stop I’ve even been on…as it turns out, making noises — must be a Transformer.
+Just got to find out if it’s a decepticon or not.”

 Sgt.
-Maher recap which includes a [pop-culture reference to decepticons from the Transformers movie franchise: “We running all the VIN numbers, serial numbers, and everything we can find because it’s a weird accoutrements of items to have on the a giant, stolen trailer…just ran the number on the back of this beautiful Honda Watercraft, and it came back on a trailer out of Florida.
+Maher recap: “We running all the VIN numbers, serial numbers, and everything we can find because it’s a weird accoutrements of items to have on the a giant, stolen trailer…just ran the number on the back of this beautiful Honda Watercraft, and it came back on a trailer out of Florida.
 So I now have a jet ski with registration plates for a trailer on top of a trailer that has no VIN number on top of a trailer with an altered VIN number with a tag that we can discover is stolen.
 A couple guns in the car.
 So at this point, we’re leaning toward possibly a turnover to the state attorney’s office.
 He’s still detained.
 We’re gonna let the road sergeants in this district figure out whether or not they’re gonna make a physical arrest or turn over to the state attorney’s office.
 So I’m gonna get out of here because I’m very confused.”

-Daytona Beach, Fla. — A driver is arrested for alleged reckless driving after initially being released from a traffic stop with a warning.
-“I didn’t even do nothing.”
+- Daytona Beach, Fla. — A driver is arrested for alleged reckless driving after initially being released from a traffic stop with a warning.
 Sgt.
 Selina Puentes: “Arrest his ass.”
+After he’s arrested, the subject insists that “I didn’t even do nothing.”
 Ofr.
 Mowery separately makes contact with the the subject’s girlfriend nearby who indicates that the couple’s earlier argument was verbal only.

 Sgt.
 Puentes explanation: “The very confrontational gentleman was let off with a careless driving ticket, which is less than the reckless that he was going to get, which he should have gotten.
 But we don’t like to mess people up and stuff like that.
 As soon as he was released, he decided to, once again, squeal his tires, try to drive around my vehicle, and then again, at the light, do the same thing and spin his tires.
 With that, you lose control of your car, you can hit any pedestrian, hit another car, anything like that.
 So, now he can go to jail for the reckless.
 We’ll tow the car, take his gun.”